bfmkr/portfolio/Spreadsheet Demo.md

 ABC therefore tremendously outperformed its benchmark according to this metric.

-We can also investigate the **correlation** between stock ABC and the market index benchmark, which, roughly speaking, allows us to answer questions like "What happened to stock ABC when the US market increased?", and also allow us to investigate patterns in their co-movement.
+We can also investigate the **correlation** between stock ABC and the market index benchmark, which, roughly speaking, allows us to answer questions like "What happened to stock ABC when the US market increased?", and also allows us to investigate patterns in their co-movement.
 We do this by calculating the Pearson correlation coefficient with `PEARSON()` or `CORREL()` in the spreadsheet.
 This is a number between -1 and 1: a value of 1 indicates the returns are perfectly correlated, always moving in the same direction; a value of -1 indicates perfect anti-correlation, always moving in different directions; and a value of zero indicates no relationship between the movements.
 Using all of the available data, we find